See Morocco in 5 Days

 Finish the loop where you started, in Casablanca, by way of Rabat, the capital of Morocco.
 Compared to other cities on the itinerary, Rabat is modern.
 But there are several historic sights here, too, including the 12th-century Oudaias Kasbah and the Mausoleum of Mohamed V.

 For more ideas on how to spend an afternoon in Casablanca, where this itinerary starts and ends, consult this Ultimate Guide to Casablanca.

-Itinerary #3: Hiking Though Small Villages in the Atlas & Relaxing by the Sea
+Itinerary #3: Hike the Atlas Mountains & Relax by the Sea

 Tailor-made for outdoor adventurers, this trip offers an introduction to Morocco's mountainous landscapes.
 You'll hike through small villages in the Atlas Mountains, spend the night with a local Berber family, and finish with a trip to seaside Essaouira.